 Scilla is adapted to full sun or dappled shade and likes well-drained soil.
 It naturally grows in rocky wooded areas, so it is just at home in dryish semi-wild parts of the landscape as it is in a rich, moist garden bed.

-Bulbs should be planted in fall.
+Bulbs should be planted in the fall.
 Plant the bulbs in loose soil three to four inches deep and 8 inches (20 cm) apart with the tapered end pointed up.

-Once Scilla leaves are all yellow they may be cut to the ground, and the plant allowed to remain dormant until the following spring.
+Once Scilla leaves are all yellow, they may be cut to the ground, and the plant allowed to remain dormant until the following spring.
 It is important that the bulbs not be watered during the dormant period.